System Requirements and Compatibility

 When operating in the centralized protection mode, connection to the server on the local network is enough; connection to the internet is not required.

-For the correct operation of SpIDer Gate, OS kernel must be built with inclusion of the following options:
+To enable the correct operation of the SpIDer Gate component, the OS kernel must be built with the following options:

 CONFIG_NETLINK_DIAG, CONFIG_INET_TCP_DIAG;